My business is Franchises. Ratings. Success stories. Ideas. Work and education

 • wireless communication channels

-This type of access to the World Wide Web implies that between your summer cottage and some Internet access point will lay a communication cable.
+This option for accessing the World Wide Web implies that between yours summer cottage plot and a communication cable will be laid at some Internet access point.
 This is the highest quality connection option and the most reliable.

 Until recently, this was rarely implemented in practice, because it was only possible if the access point was very close.
-Otherwise, channeling would become a very expensive procedure.
+Otherwise, laying a canal would become a very expensive procedure.

-But now digital channels communications are increasingly penetrating beyond the boundaries of large cities.
-And communication centers began to appear even in the outback.
-And given that many people now use dachas as residential buildings for year-round living, as well as an increase in demand from villagers, joint cable laying to a village or a dacha partnership becomes quite affordable.
+But now digital communication channels are increasingly penetrating beyond large cities.
+AND Communication centers began to appear even in the outback.
+And given that many people now use dachas as residential buildings for year-round living, as well as the increase in demand from village residents, joint laying of cables to a village or dacha community is becoming quite affordable.

-Residents submit collective applications to provider companies for laying a cable to a summer cottage or village, and receive direct connection to the Internet for quite sane amounts, enjoying the quality and speed comparable to the city Internet.
+Residents submit collective applications to provider companies for laying cables to their holiday village or village, and receive direct connection to the Internet for quite reasonable sums, enjoying quality and speed comparable to the city Internet.

-The main trunk lines between settlements are now being laid by provider companies using fiber optic cable (optical fiber cable - the signal is transmitted using light).
-Optical fiber is laid either over the air (on poles) or underground.
+The main trunk lines between populated areas are now laid by provider companies using fiber optic cable (cable made of optical fibers - the signal is transmitted using light).
+Fiber optics are laid either over the air (on poles) or underground.
 Copper cables are gradually becoming a thing of the past.

-"Last mile" - a channel connecting the end (client) equipment with the access node of the provider (communication operator).
+“Last mile” is a channel connecting the end (client) equipment with the access node of the provider (telecom operator).

-From the access point located on the trunk line to your site, you also need to lay a cable - this is the so-called " last mile".
-And here there are several implementation options, which we will discuss further.
+You also need to lay a cable from the access point located on the main line to your site - this is the so-called “ last mile".
+And there are several implementation options, which we will discuss further.

 Internet via telephone line

-Perhaps you have a landline phone in your country house.
-At least in villages and towns, this is now not uncommon.
-Many telephone companies provide Internet connection using a telephone line.
+Perhaps you have a landline telephone at your dacha.
+At least in villages and towns this is now not uncommon.
+Many telephone companies provide services connecting to the Internet using a telephone line.
 It will be enough to conclude an agreement and install a special device - modem.
-The modem will be connected together with a landline telephone to the same telephone line.
+The modem will be connected together with the landline telephone to the same telephone line.

 Wired Dial-UP modem

-This type of connection has practically disappeared from practice, but it can still be used somewhere else.
-The bottom line is that an analog modem connected to a telephone line dials to a given number of the Internet gateway and thus connects the computer to the network.
+This type of connection has almost disappeared from practice, but can still be used somewhere.
+The point is that an analog modem connected to a telephone line dials the specified Internet gateway number and thus connects the computer to the network.

-Wherein landline phone cannot be used as long as the Internet connection is established.
-Besides data transfer rate is very slow by modern standards - no more than 56 Kbps.
+Wherein Can't use a landline phone as long as you are connected to the Internet.
+Besides data transfer speed is very slow by modern standards - no more than 56 Kbps.

 This is a modern digital analogue of the previous connection option.
-A modem is also connected to the telephone line, but already digital.
-ADSL modem connects a computer to the World Wide Web, but you can easily use a landline phone in parallel.
-The connection speed is up to several Mbps.
+A modem is also connected to the telephone line, but this time it is digital.
+ADSL modem connects the computer to the World Wide Web, but at the same time you can use a landline telephone in parallel without any problems.
+In this case, the connection speed is up to several Mbit/sec.

 Ethernet (twisted pair)

-It is not often found in holiday villages, but it is still worth mentioning such an option for implementing the “last mile” connection.
-If an optical fiber is laid to a small settlement, at the end of which there is an Ethernet switch, then within a radius of several tens (rarely hundreds) meters, you can lay a cable of the type " twisted pair ” (or an outdated coaxial cable) to end users.
+It is not common in holiday villages, but it is still worth mentioning this option for implementing the “last mile” connection.
+If an optical fiber is laid to a small settlement, at the end of which there is an Ethernet switch, then within a radius of several tens (rarely hundreds) of meters you can lay a cable like “ twisted pair » (or outdated coaxial cable) to end consumers.

-This option is sometimes implemented in the following form: an optical fiber is laid to the street in the SNT, and a twisted pair cable (UTP / STP cable) goes to specific areas.
+This option is sometimes implemented in the following form: optical fiber is laid to the street in SNT, and a twisted pair cable (UTP/STP cable) is installed to specific areas.

-It should be said that in cities in high-rise buildings this option is the most common and most convenient in terms of connection, because the computer is connected to such a cable without any additional devices directly through the RJ-45 connector to the corresponding socket.
+It should be said that in cities in high-rise buildings this option is the most common and the most convenient in terms of connection, because the computer is connected to such a cable without any additional devices directly through the RJ-45 connector into the corresponding socket.

-Previously, one could only dream of connecting a private house or summer cottage directly to a fiber-optic network.
-It was quite an expensive pleasure even in a city with a developed network infrastructure, and outside the metropolis, laying fiber optics cost a fortune.
-Even together, the inhabitants of the village or the garden partnership could not afford this.
+Previously, one could only dream of connecting a private home or cottage directly to a fiber-optic network.
+This was quite an expensive proposition even in a city with a developed network infrastructure, and outside the metropolis, laying fiber optics cost a fortune.
+Even together, the residents of a village or garden partnership could not afford this.

-With the gradual penetration of data transmission networks outside large cities, as well as with the advent of new technologies for laying optical fiber, new types of cables and connection systems, this has ceased to be exotic.
-Many providers now offer Internet connection services for residents of villages and holiday villages directly to your home on the site if there is a certain number of applications from one geographical point.
+With the gradual penetration of data networks beyond large cities, as well as with the advent of new technologies for laying optical fiber, new types of cables and connection systems, this has ceased to be exotic.
+Many providers now offer Internet connection services for residents of villages and holiday villages directly to your home on the site, subject to a certain number of applications from one geographical location.
 The most commonly used technology is GPON.

-Prices vary everywhere, but in general, it is now possible to get the highest quality type of network connection via fiber optic communication even in the country, if you organize with your neighbors and submit a collective application to the nearest company providing such services.
+Prices vary everywhere, but in general it is now possible to get the highest quality type of network connection via a fiber optic communication channel, even in the country, if you organize with your neighbors and submit a collective application to the nearest company providing such services.

-A wireless connection involves the transmission of data via a radio signal.
-There is no need to lay a cable to the site.
-It is enough that your dacha is in the zone of visibility of the transmitting and receiving antenna.
+A wireless connection involves transmitting data via a radio signal.
+There is no need to lay cable to the site.
+It is enough that your dacha is within the visibility range of the transmitting and receiving antenna.

-Free wired connection is very convenient, but it also has limitations:
+Besp The wired connection is very convenient, but it also has flaws:

 • most often this is a lower speed compared to a wired connection (although now the transmission speed over wireless networks is constantly increasing);

-• less secure communication channels are subject to weather and interference.
+• less secure communication channels are susceptible to weather conditions and interference.

 • via data satellites.